 - Retail stores can remain open during summer holidays, including Memorial Day, Independence Day, and Labor Day.
 However, if the store has eight or more employees on the payroll during the week in which the holiday falls, all employees working on that day must be paid time and a half.

 - Retail establishments open on New Year’s Day, Columbus Day (after 12 p.m.), or on Veteran’s Day (after 1 p.m.) are required to pay employees time and a half.

 - If a legal holiday falls on a Saturday, employees are granted eight hours of floating time or can choose to take the preceding day off.
 The eight hours must be used by year-end and can be taken in increments.

 - There are additional requirements for employees to become eligible for paid legal holiday, including: the employee must be eligible for sick leave; be actively employed on the day the holiday falls; and (a) be paid for the workday immediately before the legal holiday, (b) be paid for the first workday immediately after the legal holiday, (c) work on the holiday, or (d) have an approved military leave of absence.

 If you need help learning more about the legal holidays and your rights and responsibilities either as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.